zyio/Thinny/README.md

 Read the blog post [here](http://camporez.com/blog/thinny-2/).

 ##Reporting issues
-You can report an issue or request a feature [here](http://github.com/camporez/camporez.github.io/issues)
+You can report an issue or request a feature [here](http://github.com/camporez/camporez.github.io/issues) or on [twitter](http://twitter.com/iancamporez).